 Our commitment in action

 Walla Walla University is on an important journey, one that brings focus to our mission statement, which affirms that “every person is created in the image of God as a being of inestimable value and worth.”

-Last April, WWU president John McVay announced eight areas of diversity focus that the university would immediately pursue in keeping with its mission.
+In April of 2018, WWU president John McVay announced eight areas of diversity focus that the university would immediately pursue in keeping with its mission.
 Since then, students, faculty, and staff have developed implementation steps and measurement opportunities for each of these areas:

 - Modifications to curriculum, both inside and outside our classrooms, to support diversity education.

 - Expanded diversity education for university faculty and staff.